Pisonet: Piso Wifi

 Coin-operated WiFi vending machine (Piso WiFi) in Batangas, Philippines (2025).

 A variation of pisonet is the Piso Wifi vending machine, which is a wireless access point modified to allow paying customers to get wireless internet access on their mobile devices for a small fee.

 These vending machines combine a coin-operated mechanism with wireless connectivity, allowing users to insert coins and gain internet access for a set amount of time.
 Piso WiFi systems are built with components like single-board computers (e.g., Raspberry Pi or Orange Pi), coin acceptors, microSD storage, and routers.
 They provide an inexpensive alternative to traditional internet subscriptions, making them especially popular in low-income communities and areas with limited connectivity.

 Piso WiFi machines operate through a simple captive portal system.
 Users connect to the network and are redirected to a login page, where they can insert coins to activate their internet time.
 The system tracks usage and provides features like pausing time and inputting voucher codes for extended access.

+Piso Tab

+Another variation of pisonet is Piso Tab, which is a coin-operated tablet.